rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/context-parameters.md

 ## Sequenced

-A [[Sequenced|com.rayrobdod.stringContextParserCombinator.typelevel.Sequenced]] describes how to combine two adjacent values into one value.
+A [[Sequenced|com.rayrobdod.stringContextParserCombinator.typeclass.Sequenced]] describes how to combine two adjacent values into one value.

 The fallback given sequenced places the two items in a tuple.